 Each time D-Bug12 performs a memory write, it will automatically perform the necessary register manipulations to program the on-chip EEPROM if the write operation falls within the address range of the target's on-chip EEPROM.
-Because user code may change the EEPROM's base address by writing to the INITEE register, D-Bug12 must be informed of the EEPROM's location if automatic EEPROM writes are to occur.
+Because user code may change the EEPROM's base address may be changed by writing to the INITEE register, D-Bug12 must be informed of the EEPROM's location if automatic EEPROM writes are to occur.
 The EEBASE command is used to specify the base address of the target processor's on-chip EEPROM.

-When operating in EVB mode, the default EEPROM base address and range are specified in the Customization Data variables CustomData.
-EEBase and CustomData.
-EESize.
-The value in CustomData.
-EEBase is used by the startup code to remap the EEPROM.
+When operating in EVB mode, the default EEPROM base address and range are specified in the Customization Data variables CustomData.EEBase and CustomData.EESize.
+The value in CustomData.EEBase is used by the startup code to remap the EEPROM.
+The EEBASE command may not be used to relocate the I/O registers.